Information scientist: job description

 - searching for and retrieving information from the internet and online databases

-Vacancies are advertised via the internet, by careers services and specialist recruitment agencies such as TFPL and INFOmatch, in local/national newspapers, in The Times Higher Education Supplement and in the Library Association's fortnightly bulletin.
-Speculative and early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.
+Vacancies are advertised via the internet, by careers services and specialist recruitment agencies, in local/national newspapers, in The Times Higher Education Supplement.
+Early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.

-A Library Association/Institute of Information Scientists accredited degree or postgraduate qualification in information science/management or librarianship is usually required for entry into the profession.
+An undergraduate degree or postgraduate qualification in information science/management or librarianship accredited by the Chartered Institute of Library and Information Professionals is usually required for entry into the profession.
 Specialist knowledge may also be needed for some vacancies.

 At least one year of relevant experience is often necessary prior to postgraduate study.
-This can be gained by working as a library/information assistant, or via a graduate training scheme (the Library Association publishes an annual list of training vacancies).
+This can be gained by working as a library/information assistant, or via a graduate training scheme.